From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

 \subsection{What will we learn about the nature of dark matter with neutrino telescopes?}

 A neutrino observatory is a powerful tool for searching for the particle nature of dark matter and provides unique capacities to study dark matter complementary to Earth-based experiments.
-For example, if ``weakly" interacting massive particles (WIMPs) make up the dark matter, they have been swept up by the Sun for billions of years as the Solar System moves about the galactic halo.
-Though interacting weakly, they will occasionally scatter elastically with nuclei in the Sun and lose enough momentum to become gravitationally bound.
+For example, if ``weakly" interacting massive particles (WIMPs) make up dark matter, they have been swept up by the Sun for billions of years as the Solar System moves about the Galactic halo~\cite{Jungman:1995df}.
+Though interacting weakly, they will occasionally scatter elastically with nuclei in the Sun and lose enough momentum to become gravitationally bound; see Ref.~\cite{Maity:2023rez} for a recent review on the dark matter electron scattering scenario.
 Over the Sun's lifetime, a sufficient density of WIMPs may accumulate in its center so that an equilibrium is established between their capture and annihilation.
 The annihilation products of these WIMPs represent an indirect signature of halo dark matter, their presence revealed by neutrinos, which escape the Sun with minimal absorption for sub-100~GeV masses.
 The neutrinos are, for instance, the decay products of heavy quarks and weak bosons resulting from the annihilation of WIMPs into $\chi\chi\rightarrow \tau^{+}\tau^{-}$, $b\bar{b}$, or $W^+ W^-$.
-Neutrino telescopes are sensitive to such neutrinos because of their relatively large neutrino energy, reflecting the mass of the parent WIMP, making them distinct from neutrinos produced in nuclear process in the Sun.
+Neutrino telescopes are sensitive to such neutrinos because of their relatively large neutrino energy, reflecting the mass of the parent WIMP, making them distinct from neutrinos produced in nuclear processes in the Sun.